This post was first written by Mark from Cosina.dk but was recently refreshed to include more metrics.

 Alright.
 You should now be set up to get started with your ecommerce reporting.

 You might start out with a simple excel sheet to keep track of your data.
 But as time goes by you might decide to use a professional reporting dashboard to save time and to impress your stakeholders.
-I recommend DashThis for this purpose because it is easy to set up and it allows you to present your ecommerce metrics in a visually appealing dashboard.
+I recommend DashThis for this purpose because it is easy to set up and it allows you to present your ecommerce metrics, social media and PPC metrics in a visually appealing dashboard.

 Track all your ecommerce KPIs in one easy-to-use, good-looking dashboard!